 How Do Stem Cells Work for COPD Treatment

 Stem cells are immature cells that can proliferate and turn into adult cells in order to, for example, repair injuries.
 These cells have the ability to launch and maintain regenerative processes in damaged lung tissue, contributing to its recovery.

-Anti-inflammatory and anti-fibrosis properties of stem cells make them particularly attractive as potential lung disease treatment .
+The anti-inflammatory and anti-fibrosis properties of stem cells make them particularly attractive as potential lung disease treatment.

 Clinical Results: What Improvements Do Patients Get?

-In clinical practice, it was shown that stem cell therapy has good results .
-Multiple stem cell administration pathways (intravenous + inhalation) provides the optimum therapeutic effect.
+In clinical practice, it was shown that stem cell therapy has good results.
+Multiple stem cell administration pathways (intravenous + inhalation) provide the optimum therapeutic effect.
 In particular, patients noted improvements such as:

 Watch Our Patient’s Results of COPD Stem Cell Treatment: